 Switch to chocolate brown yarn.

-Ch 1.
-Work 1 sc in each stitch around.
+1 sc in every stitch around.

-In each corner ch 2 space, work 2 sc, ch 1, 2 sc.
+In corners work: 2 sc, ch 1, 2 sc.

-Join with sl st. Fasten off and weave in ends.
+Fasten off and weave in ends carefully.

 The U.S. Consumer Product Safety Commission safe sleep recommendations continue to recommend keeping loose comfort items outside infant sleep spaces during sleep times.

-The muzzle looks too round.
+The muzzle looks crooked.

 The blanket curls upward.

-The mane sticks straight upward.
+The mane stands straight upward.

 Is this horse crochet lovey pattern beginner friendly?

-How large is the finished horse crochet lovey?
+How large is the finished lovey?

 The finished lovey measures approximately 16 inches wide and 13 inches tall.

-Can this lovey work in western nursery décor?
+Can this work for western nursery décor?

-What yarn works best for crochet loveys?
+What yarn works best for this pattern?

 When you click on links to various merchants on this site and make a purchase, this may result in this site earning a commission.
 This does not affect the price you pay.